paulm17/raikou/README.md

    - The code responsible for the ColorScheme has been replaced with a more lightweight version using
      <a href="https://github.com/pacocoursey/next-themes">Next Themes</a>.
+3. Some components have had their javascript removed to make them server components primarily.
-3. Issues may be closed due to the fork author not having free time.
+4. Issues may be closed due to the fork author not having free time.
 If an issue is very important, please consider implementing a PR.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>